Rjesh2006/GENERAL_keyword.md/Cloud_computing.md

 13.**Virtual Desktop Infrastructure**

-This is virtualization technology that hosts a desktop operating system on a virtual machine.
-It’s also called server-based computing.
+-This is virtualization technology that hosts a desktop operating system on a virtual machine.
+It’s also called server-based computing.-